okpom/project-horse/ProjectDocument.md

 My Contributions:
 - Creating the base `entity.gd`, `player.gd`, and `boss.gd` classes.
 These classes had exportable parameters such as max health and speed.
 - Creating a basic scene swapper script attached to the World node ([found here](https://github.com/okpom/project-horse/blob/4d74331a5d6ea021cd82d9345edbd1e25285a133/scripts/main.gd#L1C1-L21C27)).
 Allows for efficient scene swapping when swapping to a new scene.
-- Creating a win/loss checker and the actual win/loss scenes.
+- Creating a win/loss checker and the actual win/loss
 ---

 ### Sub-Role: Gameplay Testing